rajabishek/swift-essentials/manuscript/iOS Essentials/compilers.md

 A -> B | e (where e is epsilon)
 ``
 Here if first of B and follow of A has intersection then this grammar cannot be used for LL(1) parsing.

+## LR parsers
+All LR parsers have the same parsing algorithm, only the parsing table will change for all of them.
+Here like first and follow we have concepts called closure and goto.
+The LR(0) and SLR(1) parsing use what's called as canonical collection of LR(0) items for the construction of the parsing table.
+And the CLR(1) and LALR(1) parsing use what's called as LR(1) items.

+## Canonical collection of LR(0) items
+Whenever any grammar is given you add an extra production to the grammar, you augment it.
+The result is called as augmented grammar.
+Do this S' -> S, S -> ....
+Any production with a dot in the right hand side is called as an item.
+Now start with S' -> .S this is the LR(0) item for the first production, now apply the closure.
+Closure is nothing but, whenever there is a dot to the left of a variable then you have a write all the productions of that variable with dot in the beginning.
+You keep on applying the closure for every production you get in this process.
+This set of productions that you get is called closure of S' -> .S

+The closure that we got is a state.
+Now we have to do the goto.
+Wherever there is a dot we have to move it to the next symbol.
+For every goto apply the closure and get that state, if that state is already present then just link it.
+Whenever dot is to the right most side we get whats called as a final item.
+For final items you can't proceed any further.
+For the other states repeat the same process by finding the goto for each state and the closure for the goto items.

+The final items are those in which the dot is on the right most side.
+The significance of the final items is that, we have seen everything in the right hand side therefore we can reduce the right hand side to the left variable.
+This state diagram is called as canonical collection of LR(0) items and using this we are going to construct the parsing table.
+Name every state with I suffix a number like I0, I1, I2 ... and so on.